AdvancedCustomFields/docs/functions/update_sub_field.md

 ## Notes

 ### Index offset
-The index returned from this function begins at 1.
-This means a Repeater field with 3 rows of data will produce indexes of 1, 2 and 3.
+When targeting a sub field using a specific row number, please note that row numbers begin from 1 and not 0.
+This means that the first row has an index of 1, the second row has an index of 2, and so on.

 To begin indexes from 0, please use the [row_index_offset](https://www.advancedcustomfields.com/resources/acf-settings/) setting like so.
 #### functions.php